vrutkovs/slides-developing-k8s-with-k8s/slides.md

 ![statistics](imgs/statistics.png)

 Note:
-This kind of quality control would be impossible without work of William Gosset, chief brewer for Guinness in the beginning of 20th centure. under his pen name Student he developed a test to determine whether the change is statistically significant.
-Based on this work we use 95th percentile.
+This kind of quality control would be impossible without work of William Gosset, chief brewer for Guinness in the beginning of 20th century. under his pen name Student he developed a test to determine whether the change is statistically significant.
+Based on this work we use 95th percentile now, for example.

-His colleague Ronald Fisher expanded on his work and created a method to calculate the statistical probability of hypothesis based on this data.
+What does any of that has to do with OpenShift?
+We can use Student's statistical significance to find out whether failures in the job history are important to look into.

 ---
 <!-- .slide: class="image-only" -->